dotnet/corefx/README.md

 * **System.Runtime**.
 Provides the fundamental primitives, classes, and base classes that define commonly-used value and reference data types, events and event handlers, interfaces, attributes, and exceptions.

+* **System.Runtime.Environment**.
+Provides types that expose information about the runtime and operating system environment in which code is executing.

 * **System.Runtime.Extensions**.
 Provides commonly-used classes for performing mathematical functions, conversions, string comparisons, and querying environment information